microsoft/hands-on-lab-azure-functions/docs/workshop.md

 audioTranscription.Completion = response.Content;
 ```

-And that's it, you have now enriched the transcription of the audio file with the Azure Open AI service!
+And that's it, you have now enriched the transcription of the audio file with the Azure OpenAI service!

 So, to summarize, the function will look like this: